HugoDF/nextjs-error-serverside-props/README.md

   - open the Next.js URL
   - Expected behaviour `Next stars: <starCount>`
   - Actual behaviour: `Next stars: <starCount>` populated properly on SSR pass, but when the page JavaScript kicks in, it gets replaced with `Next stars:` (no more star count)
-- issue is also present in latest version (12.3.1), see [error-serverside-props-next-latest](./error-serverside-props-next-latest)
+- issue is also present in canary version (12.3.1-canary), see [error-serverside-props-next-canary](./error-serverside-props-next-canary)
 - Comparison between working and broken: https://github.com/vercel/next.js/compare/v12.2.0...v12.2.1
 - likely breaking PR/commit:
   - https://github.com/vercel/next.js/pull/21240/files